Category Archives: BGP

 Most of us believe that using cryptographic authentication methods (MD5, etc) for the routing protocols running inside our networks really makes them very secure.
 Well, not really ..

-We have posted an IETF draft that explains how each routing protocol can be exploited despite using the cryptographic authentication mechanisms endorsed by the IETF community.
+We have published RFC 6039 that explains how each routing protocol can be exploited despite using the cryptographic authentication mechanisms endorsed by the IETF community.

 To cite an example, a simple IP header attack on OSPF or RIP can result in the two adjacent routers bringing down the peering relationship between them.
 This can, in the worst case, blackhole a substantial amount of data traffic inside the network, something that will certainly not go well with the customers!

-So how can OSPF adjacency be brought down?
+So how can an OSPF adjacency be brought down?

 OSPF neighbors on the broadcast, NBMA and point-to-multipoint networks are identified by the IP address in the IP header.
 Because the IP header is not covered by the MAC in the cryptographic authentication scheme as described in RFC 2328, an attack can be made exploiting this vulnerability.